arnaldoaparicio/arnaldoaparicio.github.io/_posts/2023-01-03-things-fly.markdown

 All I did to fix the problem was to turn off my VPN and deploy my app again and it deployed successfully.

+## 4. Make sure to set your secrets
+There may be a time where your deployment will fail and you may feel like you configured everything correctly.
+Perhaps you haven't added your credentials.

+For instance, the backend of my MUGEN DB project uses Amazon S3.
+I spent over an hour trying to fix my failing deployment and for the life of me, couldn't figure out the problem.
+I stared long and hard at my logs.
+As a last resort, I added my Amazon credentials to my project.
+And guess what??

+It worked!

+For reference, be sure to set your credentials, API keys, etc. in your terminal as shown

+{% highlight console %}
+$ flyctl secrets set <VARIABLE>=<YOUR_SECRET>
+{% endhighlight %}

+For more on how fly.io secrets, over here for more info: [https://fly.io/docs/reference/secrets/](https://fly.io/docs/reference/secrets/)

 <br>
 <br>